ptrd/kwik/readme.md

 - www directory to serve

 This will start the server in retry-mode (see https://quicwg.org/base-drafts/rfc9000.html#name-address-validation-using-re).
 To run without retry-mode, add the `--noRetry` flag as first argument.

-### Development

-To use IntelliJ for development, either just open the project directory in IntelliJ and it will pick up the gradle file, or generate IntelliJ project files with `gradle idea` and open the generated kwik.ipr file.
-The second option will give a better developer experience.

 ## Adding HTTP/3 Support to Kwik client or server.